stmilab/allanlab/_pages/projects.md

 ---
-title: "STMI Lab - Research"
+title: "STMI Lab - Projects"
 layout: textlay
-excerpt: "STMI Lab -- Research"
+excerpt: "STMI Lab -- Projects"
 sitemap: false
-permalink: /research/
+permalink: /projects/
 ---

-# Research
+# Projects

 Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.